At Patapsco Neck

 Erected by National Park Service-United States Department of the Interior.

 Location.
 39° 16.65′ N, 76° 29.1′ W. Marker is in Dundalk, Maryland, in Baltimore County.
-Marker is on North Point Road.
+Memorial is on North Point Road.
+The marker is located on the grounds of Battle Acre Park.
 Touch for map.
-The marker is located on the grounds of Battle Acre Park.
 Marker is in this post office area: Dundalk MD 21222, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Defenders Honored (here, next to this marker); The Conflict upon this Battle Field (here, next to this marker); Battle of North Point (a few steps from this marker); Battle Acre (within shouting distance of this marker); Proud of Our Stand (about 300 feet away, measured in a direct line); To Honor the Heroes (about 500 feet away); Hitting Home (about 700 feet away); Squeeze Tactic (approx. 0.2 miles away).
 Touch for a list and map of all markers in Dundalk.